Harvey wins 3rd start in row, Orioles beat sloppy A’s 8-4

 OAKLAND, Calif.
 (AP) — Matt Harvey won his third straight start and the Baltimore Orioles took advantage of Oakland’s sloppy play to score six runs in the third inning Saturday in an 8-4 win over the Athletics.

 The Athletics made two errors and threw a pair of wild pitches to help Baltimore break loose.
-DJ Stewart added a two-run home run in the sixth for the Orioles.
+DJ Stewart added a two-run homer in the sixth for the Orioles.

+“It was an ugly inning,” Athletics manager Bob Melvin said.
+“It’s not typical of how we play.
+Over the last few years, we’ve been a really good defensive team.
+We did not show it that inning.”

 Harvey (3-1) allowed two runs and four hits in 5 2/3 innings, walking three with one strikeout.
 It marked the first time since 2018 with Cincinnati that the former All-Star ace had won three starts in a row.